Indigo: Indigo as a dye

+In early Europe, the main source was from the woad plant Isatis tinctoria, also known as pastel.
+For a long time, woad was the main source of blue dye in Europe.
+Woad was replaced by "true indigo", as trade routes opened up.
+Plant sources have now been largely replaced by synthetic dyes.

 Spanish explorers discovered an American species of indigo and began to cultivate the product in Guatemala.
 The English and French subsequently began to encourage indigo cultivation in their colonies in the West Indies.

-In North America, indigo was introduced by Eliza Lucas into colonial South Carolina, where it became the colony's second-most important cash crop (after rice).
+In North America, indigo is native to the coastal regions of the American South and was cultivated as early as 1622.
+Eliza Lucas, whose father sent her indigo seeds as a gift, is credited with introducing the plant to the southern colonies.
+However, it was enslaved West Africans from present-day Mali, Guinea, Ivory Coast, Senegal, and Nigeria who actually cultivated those indigo seeds and introduced indigo to North America in the form of dye, where it became the colony's second-most important cash crop (after rice).
 Before the Revolutionary War, indigo accounted for more than one-third of the value of exports from the American colonies.

-Blue dye can be made from two different types of plants: the indigo plant, which produces the best results, and from the woad plant Isatis tinctoria, also known as pastel.
-For a long time, woad was the main source of blue dye in Europe.
-Woad was replaced by true indigo as trade routes opened up, and both plant sources have now been largely replaced by synthetic dyes.

-Classification as a spectral color
+Isaac Newton's classification of indigo as a spectral color

-The Early Modern English word indigo referred to the dye, not to the color (hue) itself, and indigo is not traditionally part of the basic color-naming system.
-Modern sources place indigo in the electromagnetic spectrum between 420 and 450 nanometers, which lies on the short-wave side of color wheel (RGB) blue, towards (spectral) violet.